 Cecilia Anesi (IRPI)

 Cecilia Anesi is a reporter and co-founder of the Investigative Reporting Project Italy (IRPI), member of the GIJN and the OCCRP networks.
 She co-authored the documentary on illicit waste trafficking in Europe, ‘Toxic Europe’, which won the Best International Organised Crime Report Award in 2011.
 Cecilia works in a team that focuses its investigations on Italian mafia clans and their transnational ties, drug trafficking, corporate and financial scams as well as environmental issues.
 Her work is published in Italy and abroad.
-Cecilia was part of the Daphne Project.

 Lorenzo Bagnoli (IRPI)

 Lorenzo Bagnoli is an Italian journalist, board member of the Investigative Reporting Project Italy (IRPI).
 He focuses on transnational organised crime, corruption and migration.
 He contributed with several Italian newspapers and magazines.
 With IRPI, he also collaborates with OCCRP.
-Lorenzo Bagnoli was part of the Daphne Project.

 Carlo Bonini (La Repubblica)

 Carlo Bonini is senior investigative correspondent for La Repubblica, which he joined in 2001.
 In his career he covered some of the more significant stories in Italy on white collar crimes, corruption in politics, national security, terrorism, achieving several jurnalistic prizes.
 On the international spectrum, he covered the 9/11 in New York and the war in Iraq (2003), the CIA extraordinary renditions in the so called War on Terror and he also deeply investigated the birth of the “new Russia” of Vladimir Putin.
 He is the author of several books and documentaries.
-Carlo Bonini was part of the Daphne Project.

 Jacob Borg (Times of Malta)